Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Harrison Bader At The Plate

-- Bader has 11 doubles, two triples, seven home runs and 13 walks while hitting .242.
+- Bader is hitting .239 with 11 doubles, two triples, seven home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.